Software Architecture and Design — Order, Complexity, and Chaos

 - Legacy domains — Legacy software products are ubiquitous, and including them in our design is not optional.
-Legacy domains are typically larger than new ones just because they have been there longer.
+Legacy domains are typically larger than new ones because they have existed longer.

-- External domains — Solutions we build may need to integrate several applications, some of which are provided by prominent third-party vendors; in such applications, we have no control over the integration process.
+- External domains — Solutions we build may need to integrate several applications, some provided by prominent third-party vendors; we have no control over the integration process in such applications.

 Relationships between new internal domains can be on an equal footing, with interfaces translating messages to and from both areas.

 On the other hand, Evans recommends that relations between new internal and large external domains be conformal due to the massive disproportionate size of the two parts.
 For example, suppose you have an in-house application that needs to integrate with Microsoft Office.
 In that case, your application will likely conform to the latter’s specs rather than the other way around.